You’re just starting a business, and all of your branding efforts seem right on track.

 There’s only one problem: Your logo looks awful on any color background that isn’t white.

 What do you do?
-Does this mean you have to start designing your logo from scratch?
+Does this mean you have to start designing a logo from scratch?

 Nope!
 Not if you have a transparent logo file.